University of Parkhill 2021: Vital Water, Wastewater for the Village of Vinton

 The challenges of this long-term effort began in 1998.

 “Through this period, we had two mayors, two village administrators, three North American Development Bank (NADB) project managers, more than five Texas Water Development Board project managers, multiple El Paso Water staff, one USDA project manager, TxDOT staff, 70 easements, nine project numbers, and two more project numbers coming for Phase 2 construction.
 Every Parkhill engineer in El Paso has touched this Vinton project.
-We helped them every year with a new funding application.
+We helped the client every year with a new funding application,” she said.

 The project beginning in 1998 involved perseverance, multiple funding agencies with overlapping criteria and the complexity of working with three private water systems, a congested Doniphan Drive right of way, several easement acquisitions/negotiations, and working to be the bridge between EP Water and the Village of Vinton.
 The numerous easements and re-routes were especially challenging.